-Chapter 5 provides detailed information on the X9DR7-TF+ serverboard, including the locations and functions of connections, headers and jumpers.
+Chapter 5 provides detailed information on the X9DRX+-F serverboard, including the locations and functions of connectors, headers and jumpers.
 Refer to this chapter when adding or removing processors or main memory and when reconfiguring the serverboard.

 Chapter 6: Advanced Chassis Setup